Schauder estimate for the boundary diffusion equaiton: Introduction

-In Section \ref{sec:constant coefficients}, in order to compensate the information of $\pa_t u$ in $Q^+_R$, such interior energy conduct condition \eqref{eq:compatibility} is used to get the estimate of $\pa_t u$ in $ Q^+_R$, and we study the weak solutions of such local equation \eqref{eq:boundary diffusion local standard} under this configure of $\pa_t u $.
-Then we can use two additional test functions to find the connection between
+In Section \ref{sec:constant coefficients}, we are able to get the estimate of $\pa_t u$ in $ Q^+_R$ for CIE solutions while considering such solutions in local situation \eqref{eq:boundary diffusion local standard}.
+Then it is natural to use two additional test functions to find the connection between

 providing us the estimate of $\int_{\pa' Q^+_R} |\nabla u|^2$.